itsjenm/University-Encode-Hackathon-2023/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> Store your recommendations, notes, and essays in one place
     <br>
 </p>